jdx/pitchfork/docs/getting-started.md

 Pitchfork is a CLI for launching daemons with a focus on developer experience.

-> [!CAUTION]
-> This is an early release, you will likely encounter bugs until the project hits 1.0

 ## Use-cases

 - launching development services like web APIs and databases